André de Chauvigny: Third Crusade and thereafter

 Andrew was one of King Richard's central military figures of the Third Crusade (1190–1192).
 He was with the King at the muster of Vezelay and departed with the army to Marseille on 4 July 1190.
 He was present with the King at Sicily and proved to be a competent military commander at the Siege of Acre and the Battle of Arsuf.
-According to the chronicler Geoffrey de Vinsauf, during one of the many skirmishes the crusaders fought against Saladin's forces, Andrew was wounded through the arm by a Muslim lance.
+According to the chronicler Richard de Templo, during one of the many skirmishes the crusaders fought against Saladin's forces, Andrew was wounded through the arm by a Muslim lance.
 Andrew was granted command by Richard over many other key crusader lords, and at one point, even Robert IV of Leicester and Hugh of Saint-Pol seem subordinate to him.
 He also seemed to have authority over the knights of the familia regis, knights like Peter de Preaux, William des Roches and Gerard de Fournival.
 After the cessation of hostilities, Andrew would command the first battalion of pilgrims that entered Jerusalem, followed by Ralph Taisson and Hubert Walter, commanders of the second and third battalions respectively.

 Upon Andrew's return from the crusade, he found that King Philip of France had taken much of the land in Poitevin Berry, including the important castle of Issoudun.
 Andrew remained loyal to Richard and assisted in the retaking of Loches and Châtillon-sur-Indre, 1194.
 Later, Andrew would be Richard's forces during the attack on Adhemar, count of Angoulême.

 King Richard attempted to end the war in 1196 with the Treaty of Gaillon.
 The treaty was essentially a grant to almost all of Philip's demands for the Vexin and Berry.
 Technically, the treaty called for Andrew to become a liege-vassal of the King of France for his fiefs in Berry.
 As the treaty proved to be a failure, and the war continued, Andrew remained firmly in the Angevin camp.

 With the death of King Richard at the siege of the tower of Chalus-Chabrol in 1199, Andrew had another important decision to make.
 Does he side with Richard's younger brother, John of England, who had a history of animosity with the French King, or with Richard's nephew, Arthur of Brittany.
 Andrew chose to ally with Duke Arthur.
 Arthur had been invested by King Philip as the rightful lord of the Angevin inheritance.
 In October 1199, Andrew paid homage to Arthur for his fiefs in Anjou and Poitou and paid homage to King Philip for his castles and lands in Berry.